 What Are Texas Workers' Compensation Laws?

-Texas is the only U.S. state that does not require any employers to carry workers’ compensation insurance.
+Texas is the only state that doesn't require employers to carry workers’ compensation.
 Approximately 30% of all businesses in this state take advantage of this rule and forego coverage.

 Those who opt out of coverage are referred to as “non-subscribers.”
-Texas workers’ compensation laws mandate that nonsubscribers must:
+Texas workers’ compensation laws mandate that non-subscribers must post notices about the lack of coverage in the workplace and inform employees right away that they're not covered by workers' comp.

 How Much Does Texas Workmans' Comp Cost?